egirna/icapeg/README.md

 1. Now that you have squid running as well, you can test it out by trying to download/access a file from the internet(through the proxy) and see the magic happen!
 You'll be able to download/access the file if its alright, but something like a malicious file, you are gonna see something like this:
 ![error_page](img/error_page.png)

-Oh, and do not forget to setup your Browser or Machine 's proxy settings according to the squid.
+Oh, and do not forget to setup your browser or machine's proxy settings according to the squid.

 ### Contributing